Kaumana Caves in Hilo – Pure adventure, exploration and it’s free

 Easy to get to just above Hilo town, the Kaumana Caves are free and fun to explore on your own.
+But be prepared.
+I add some important safety measures below for you to know how to visit this site safely and bring proper equipment.

 History of the Kaumana Caves